What’s happening

 People are letting software handle meeting notes now.
 Not everyone, not everywhere—but enough to show up clearly in search behavior and workplace tooling.

-This has been building since 2020, accelerating after ChatGPT made AI feel accessible to non-technical people.
+This trend has been building since 2020 and gained significant momentum in early 2023, just after ChatGPT made AI feel accessible to non-technical people.

 It’s not one company or product.
 It’s a category-level shift showing up across multiple tools and workflows.